 The budget for Deliverance was very tight.
 Director John Boorman dropped the composer and went instead with the same banjo music utilised across the entire movie, functioning as a very simple soundtrack.
-Budget constraints lead to a very pared down movie, but this simplicity is what makes the film so good in the end.
+Budget constraints led to a very pared down movie, but this simplicity is what also makes the film so good in the end.

 Genre Blend Of Deliverance

-In 2010 The Guardian named Deliverance as number five best action and war film of all time, which is a bit weird considering there’s no war.
+In 2010 The Guardian named Deliverance as number five best action and war film of all time, which is a bit weird considering there’s no human war.
 (The war is man versus nature.)
 Deliverance is sometimes considered the first ‘eco-thriller’ which doesn’t really need further explanation — it’s a thriller with an ecological theme.
 Jaws and the Jurassic Park stories are other examples.

 IMDb lists Deliverance as Adventure, Drama, Thriller, but there are also horror elements.
 The horror elements are what made Jon Voight reluctant to do the film.
 He read the script and had to have his arm twisted, because horror is not his thing.

 The Cahulawassee River is a fictional river and the movie was filmed on the Chattooga River.

 The “Cahulawassee River” is likely a disguised reference to the Coosawattee River, which underwent development after the Army Engineers approved the building of a dam in 1959.
 Today, the result is Coosawattee River Resort near Ellijay and Carter’s Lake; the former dramatic rapids are no more.

 (The article tells us Coosawattee translates to ‘old Creek Indian place’.